RxSwiftCommunity/RxController/document/chapter1-introduction.md

 }
 ```

-If the last line is ended without an uncompleted closure, the new line should be started with indent.
+If the last line is ended without an uncompleted closure, a property or a method, the new line should be started with indent.

 ```swift
 user.filter { $0.id != userId }